cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 **Host Memory**

+During normal operation the CFEngine processes consume about 30 MB of resident memory (RSS) on hosts with the agent only (not acting as Policy Server).

-256 MB available memory in order to run the CFEngine agent software (cf-agent).
+However there might be spikes due to e.g. commands executed from the CFEngine policy so it is generally recommended to have at least 256 MB available memory in order to run the CFEngine agent software.

+**Host disk**

+CFEngine can consume up to 100 MB of the partition mounted where CFEngine is installed (usually /var/cfengine or C:\Program Files\Cfengine).

 **Network**